Gratheon/website/blog/2024-11-29 🛠️ Andmetorm hackathon.md

 		- https://codes.ecmwf.int/bufr/validator can be used to parse the data
 		- https://trollbufr.readthedocs.io/index.html could be a solution (python)
 	- some files are huge (1GB), for example NEMO model .zip data archives that include .nc files
-	- is short lived

- So in order to have detailed data about closest meteostation, we would need to do a lot of work by crawling the site, downloading all files, parsing them to extract windSpeed for example
+	- is short lived, so in order to have detailed data about closest meteostation, we would need to do a lot of work by crawling the site, downloading all files, parsing them to extract windSpeed for example.
+And to keep data up to date we would need to do this over and over in a loop, which would add too much load on Keskkonnaagentuur servers
+		- a suggestion would be to use a better API that would allow filtering or subscriptions
+			- for example, given REST API of lat-long coordinates, download buff file of specific meteostation
+			- alternatively, create web-sockets channel that is lightweight and streams data in real time
+			- alternatively, create webhooks that kekkonna agentuur would trigger and deliver the

 ![](img/Screenshot%202024-11-30%20at%2002.59.08.png)